 Charlie Williams is a documentary filmmaker, cinematographer, film editor, and screenwriter from London England.

-Graduating with a masters in Anthropology from The University of Edinburgh in 2006, Charlie expanded upon his training in ethnographic filmmaking by directing and editing his first documentary feature about a unique town of guitar makers in Mexico.
+Graduating with a masters in Anthropology from The University of Edinburgh in 2006, Charlie developed his training in ethnographic filmmaking by directing and editing his first documentary feature about a unique town of guitar makers in Mexico.
 'The Guitar Is Their Song' was broadcast by TV UNAM in Mexico and was distributed on DVD in the UK and internationally.

 His most recent feature documentary - 'Front Stage & Back' - is a warts and all character study of unknown 58 year old New York actor, Theodore Bouloukos.
-Over the course of two years the camera follows Theodore's daily ups and downs while exploring deeper themes of social performance and the complexities of self knowledge.
+Over the course of two years the camera follows Theodore's daily ups and downs while exploring deeper themes of performance and the complexities of self knowledge.